G-Node/python-odml/doc/tutorial.rst

 Windows
 -------

 Linux (Debian/Ubuntu)
 ---------------------
 To install the Python-odML library please clone the repository from GitHub to your computer.
-Enter the directory (.../python-odml/) and run:
+Enter the directory (.../python-odml/) and run::v

 	$ sudo python setup.py install --prefix /usr

 Mac OSX
 -------